weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

 1. An **identity provider (a.k.a token issuer)** (e.g. Okta, Microsoft, or WCS) that authenticates the user and issues tokens.
 1. A **resource** (in this case, Weaviate) who validates the tokens to rely on the identity provider's authentication.

-A Weaviate instance is a resource, Weaviate Cloud Service (WCS) may be an identity provider, and the Weaviate client may act on behalf of the user.
+A Weaviate instance is a resource, Weaviate Cloud Services (WCS) may be an identity provider, and the Weaviate client may act on behalf of the user.
 This document attempts to provide some perspective from each one to help you use Weaviate with authentication.

 <details>
   <summary>